EratosthenesOfCyrene/ocr-document-tool-showcase/README.md

 Users can create references to specific locations inside a document.

-A citation can contain information such as:
+A citation contains the following informations:

 - document identity
 - page